INTEGRATION

 Clearing

 Clearing is the process of submitting the required transaction data to the card networks so that reserved funds can be transferred from the cardholder’s account to the merchant’s account.
-This clearing process determines the net financial positions of the acquirers and issuers before the settlement occurs.
+This happens after the authorization and involves finalizing the transaction details before the actual money transfer.

 Settlement